x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/enable-or-disable-mail-for-public-folder.md

 5. Select the **Anonymous** account, select **Create items** under **Write**, and then click **OK**.

- **Use the Shell to set permissions for the Anonymous account**
+ **Use Exchange Online PowerShell to set permissions for the Anonymous account**

 This example sets the `CreateItems` permission for the Anonymous account on the "Customer Feedback" mail-enabled public folder.

 ```
 Add-PublicFolderClientPermission "\Customer Feedback" -AccessRights CreateItems -User Anonymous